A taxpayer for PIT purposes is every physical person deriving income.

 - income from insurance

-- other income from the refund of social contributions, and
+- other income relating to the refund of social contributions, and

-- other income on the basis of the difference between taxpayer’s assets and reported sources of assets.
+- other income relating to the difference between taxpayer’s assets and reported sources of assets.

 Cities and municipalities in Croatia may levy an additional tax, the so-called surtax.
 The decision on the amount of the surtax rate lies with the city or municipality officials and is levied according to the individual's place of residence or habitual abode in Croatia.
 For taxpayers who live in towns where surtax is levied, their income is subject to the surtax.

 Surtax rates in Croatia range from 0% to 18% (the highest surtax rate is for Zagreb, the capital of Croatia).
-The base on which surtax is calculated is the amount of PIT liability.
+The base on which surtax is calculated is the amount of tax liability.